jen6one9/that-react-employee-directory/README.md

 # that-react-employee-directory
 Employee directory app created with React web framework.
+When the user loads the page, the app renders a table of employees.
+The user has the ability to sort the table by category and features a search box that allows the user to filter by property.

 ## User Story
 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.